Republicans Focus On Jobs, Education, Opioids; Adjourn In Timely Manner

 - House Bill 2099 — Requires the State Board of Education to post all final disciplinary actions taken by the Board on educator licenses.
 Also requires the Board to develop policies concerning the transmission of its final disciplinary actions against an educator’s license to a national clearinghouse.

 - House Bill 1997 — Requires all public schools and child care programs to ensure criminal background checks are completed every five years for all educators or any other employee whose job requires them to work with or near school children.
-Additionally, if Tennessee is accepted into a national program, public schools and child care programs would instead be required to participate in the FBI “Rap Back” program, which provides continual notifications directly to districts of any criminal history reported to the FBI after an employee is hired
+Additionally, if Tennessee is accepted into a national program, public schools and child care programs would instead be required to participate in the FBI “Rap Back” program, which provides continual notifications directly to districts of any criminal history reported to the FBI after an employee is hired.

 Having completed its business for the year, the second session of the 110th General Assembly is now complete.
 One General Assembly is comprised of two sessions, with the next meeting of the body set to begin on Tuesday, January 8, 2019, at high noon.
-It has been an honor and a privilege to serve as your voice in Nashville.